Have You Been Denied Approval for NJ Medicaid or Had Your Medicaid Approval Revoked?

 If So, You Have a Right to a Fair Hearing Appeal

-The blame does not always lie with the employees of the County Board of Social Services, rather the blame belongs primarily with a system which is designed to frustrate, delay and then deny applications for New Jersey Medicaid.
+The blame does not (often times) lie with the employees of the County Board of Social Services, rather the blame belongs primarily with a system designed to frustrate, delay and then deny applications for New Jersey Medicaid.
 New Jersey has made a calculated gamble that if they make the application process hard enough people will either walk away or delay their compliance, thus saving the State the funds necessary to provide long term care for its elderly residents.
 However, you have rights!
-This is why I wrote this site to give you the information necessary to appeal a wrongful denial of Medicaid eligibility or a reduction in your existing Medicaid benefits.
+Therefore, I wrote this site to give you the information necessary to appeal a wrongful denial of Medicaid eligibility or a reduction in your existing Medicaid benefits.
 In cases where the state proposes to terminate, reduce or suspend assistance, notice must be given to the Medicaid beneficiary/Applicant detailing the reasons for the proposed action at least 10 days before the action is to be taken.
 The notice must also advise the person of his or her right to request a fair hearing appeal.
-If you appeal the state’s decision in a timely manner the Medicaid assistance must be continued until a decision is rendered.
+If you appeal the state’s decision in a timely manner, whatever Medicaid assistance you are receiving must be continued until your appeal is resolved.
 The New Jersey Office of Administrative Law has a website that describes the fair hearing process and procedures.

 Medicaid Applications in New Jersey Are Time Consuming, Complex and Often Result in a Wrongful Denial

 HOW DO YOU APPEAL A DENIAL OF MEDICAID ELIGIBILITY IN NEW JERSEY?

 To be successful you must be prepared.
-Generally, Fair Hearing appeals should be undertaken with the assistance of legal counsel who is experienced in courtroom cases and litigation otherwise you may fail to produce the necessary witnesses, comply with required procedural rules and/or assemble the necessary evidence to win.
+Generally, Fair Hearing appeals should be undertaken with the assistance of legal counsel experienced in the courtroom with litigation, otherwise you may fail to produce the necessary witnesses, comply with required procedural rules and/or assemble the necessary evidence to win.